wso2/ETAC/outlooks/blockchain4integration_outlook.md

 Organizations share many functions, such as accounting, sales, and customer relationship management.
 Most of these organizations build their systems by combining specialized tools that can handle those functions.
 Initially, organizations depended on one vendor to support all those functions and make sure the tools worked together.
 This did not last.

 On one hand, systems have grown complex over time, making it impossible for a vendor to support all of the functions and tools required by an organization.
 As a result, different vendors have chosen to specialize in specific areas of functionality.
-However functionally often overlaps, resulting in redundant data.
+However, functionally often overlaps, resulting in redundant data.
 On the other hand, enterprises in today’s connected economy have to communicate as a part of their operations.
 For example, flights may involve multiple airlines, and the airlines need to coordinate to effectively serve customers.
 For this reason, tools supporting the functions of an organization need to talk to each other, share data, and accept or delegate work.

 As the definition of integration explains, integration connects different systems within and outside the organization, and it builds an integrated system.
 Therefore, integration has evolved to become a necessary and crucial factor in organizations’ design and often a strong predictor of user productivity.